Sakshika08/devops-notes/Terraform/Master-Notes.md

 ```~>``` operator is called the pessimistic version constraint.
 It allows Terraform to use newer compatible versions while preventing upgrades that might introduce breaking changes.
 For example, The string ~> 5.92 means your configuration supports any version of the provider with a major version of 5 and a minor version greater than or equal to 92.

-**Terraform Block**: Defines what provider and Terraform versions should be used.
+**Terraform Block**: The terraform block manages your Terraform settings, including provider versions and the version of Terraform itself.

 **Provider Block**: Defines how Terraform connects to the provider (AWS, Azure, GCP, etc.).

+**Configuration blocks:** Terraform parses all .tf files in the working directory, allowing you to flexibly organize your configuration.

 ### Different Ways to Configure Providers in Terraform
 #### In the Root Module